The 11th Speech in Noise Workshop

 Colin Cherry Award 2019

-The Colin Cherry Award 2019 was attributed to Sara Magis for her poster "Intelligent games in audiological rehabilitation: the Pirates game".
+The Colin Cherry Award 2019 was attributed to Sara Magits for her poster "Intelligent games in audiological rehabilitation: the Pirates game".
 Congratulations!

 The Colin Cherry Award is attributed every year in appreciation of a contribution to the field of Research on Speech in Noise and Cocktail Party Sciences, with the work selected for best poster presentation by the participants of the Speech in Noise Workshop.
 The prize usually consists of a cocktail (party) shaker, but this year was replaced with a set of beer glasses, and the recipient receives an invitation to present their work at the following SPIN workshop.